Seany-mibb/Desmos-Image-Tracer/README.md

 ## Design Choices

 A few important choices were made:

-- **HTML Output vs JSON**
-  At first, exporting everything into JSON was an idea, but the files became too large and hard to use.
-Instead, the app builds an HTML file that shows the results immediately in Desmos.

 - **Quality Levels**
   Users can pick from “Super Low” to “Super High.”
 Low settings are fast but less detailed.
 High settings have way more curves (20k–35k+ equations), which look better but take longer to render.